projectsveltos/sveltos/docs/addons/clusterprofile.md

 ```

 ### Spec.KustomizationRefs
 *kustomizationRefs* field is a list of sources containing kustomization files.
-Resources will be deployed in the clusters matching clusterSelector.
+Resources will be deployed in the clusters matching the clusterSelector specified.

 This field is a slice of *KustomizationRef* structs.
-Each KustomizationRef has following fields:
+Each KustomizationRef has the following fields:

 - *Kind*: The kind of the referenced resource.
 The supported kinds are: